-This course starts on a Monday giving you the opportunity to arrive at the weekend, sort equipment & warm up the ski legs & get the touring skills ready for the trip ahead.
+This course starts on a Monday giving you the opportunity to arrive at the weekend and sort equipment & ski legs ready for the more committing hut to hut touring trip ahead.

 Day 1.
 Intro to the course, equipment check and drive through the Mont Blanc tunnel to access the high ‘Punta Helbronner’ lift.
 A day spent around 3400m skiing, training, acclimatising and enjoying the truly spectacular views of the Italian side of ‘Monte Bianco’.
 Descend (either on skis or by the lift according to conditions) and return to Chamonix.
 Any kit adjustments can thus be made after this first training / acclimatisation / warm-up day.

 Day 2.
 Journey over to the Italian Val d’Aosta and up the beautiful Valsavarenche.
 A steady 3 hour approach to the lovely Chabod Hut gives our first view of the mountain, impressive from this northern aspect!
 After checking in at the hut and re-stoking with past and cafe we can often skin higher up in to the lovely valley beyond the hut for a better view of the route, a bit more acclimatisation and to get some turns in!
 A social night in the hut is then spent and the plan discussed for the Paradiso summit day starting early the next morning.